rancher/rancher-docs/docs/reference-guides/cluster-configuration/downstream-cluster-configuration/node-template-configuration/amazon-ec2.md

 #### Red Hat Enterprise Linux (RHEL) & CentOS Provisioning

 If you're provisioning Red Hat Enterprise Linux (RHEL) or CentOS nodes, leave the **Docker Install URL** field as the default value, or select **none**.
-This will bypass a check for Docker installation, as Docker is pre-installed on these node types.
+This will bypass a check for Docker installation, as Docker is already installed on these node types.

 If you set **Docker Install URL** to a value other than the default or **none**, you might see an error message such as the following: `Error creating machine: RHEL ssh command error: command: sudo -E yum install -y curl err: exit status 1 output: Updating Subscription Management repositories.`